jusdino/ip-monitor/README.md

  - add a crontab entry similar to the example

 This assumes that you already have your local email server and mutt configured to send emails however you like.
+The DNS record update method and url are specific to domains using namecheap.com as a DNS service.
+It's probably reasonably easy to revise for most other DNS servers and their particular protocols.